lyteword/kjv/2-samuel/chapter-6.md

 <sup>11</sup> And the ark of the LORD continued in the house of Obed-edom the Gittite three months: and the LORD blessed Obed-edom, and all his household.

-<sup>12</sup> ¶ And it was told king David, saying, The LORD hath blessed the house of Obed-edom, and all that pertaineth unto him, because of the ark of God.
+<sup>12</sup> ¶ And it was told king David, saying, The LORD hath blessed the house of Obed-edom, and all that *pertaineth* unto him, because of the ark of God.
 So David went and brought up the ark of God from the house of Obed-edom into the city of David with gladness.

-<sup>13</sup> And it was so, that when they that bare the ark of the LORD had gone six paces, he sacrificed oxen and fatlings.
+<sup>13</sup> And it was *so*, that when they that bare the ark of the LORD had gone six paces, he sacrificed oxen and fatlings.

-<sup>14</sup> And David danced before the LORD with all his might; and David was girded with a linen ephod.
+<sup>14</sup> And David danced before the LORD with all *his* might; and David *was* girded with a linen ephod.

 <sup>15</sup> So David and all the house of Israel brought up the ark of the LORD with shouting, and with the sound of the trumpet.